delivervaluedaily/manifesto/README.md

 - <span class="li-emoji">🔬</span> <span class="li-content">Continually extract and deliver smaller features</span>

-The single most important technique is to repeatedly choose features _smaller_ than what are assumed to be needed, and make them useable by real users by the end of each day.
+The single most important technique is to repeatedly choose features _smaller_ than what are assumed to be needed, and make them usable by real users by the end of each day.
 Ideally they will be _much_ smaller, so you limit the risk of not completing them within a day, and so you increase the chance of delivering value multiple times each day.

 To make this choice, you often need to be close to users - for example in direct contact with them.
 It also requires a certain level of confidence - do what it takes to develop this if you think you're low.